ojaswithay/ojaswithay-python-journey/Day1_HelloWorld/README.md

 print("Hello, AI world 👋")
 name = "Ojaswitha"
 goal = "AI/ML Engineer"
-year = 2025
+deadline = "before 2025 retires into history"

 print("My name is", name)
-print("I'm on a journey to become a", goal, "by", year)
+print("I'm on a journey to become an", goal, deadline)